segni-saifeddine/Aks-appGateway-Nginx/README.md

-# NGINX Ingress Controllers and Azure App Gateway for Azure Kubernetes Service (AKS)
+# Nginx Ingress Controllers and Azure App Gateway for Azure Kubernetes Service (AKS)

 [![AzureAks-AppGateway-Nginx](doc-images/Diagram.PNG)](doc-images/Diagram.PNG)

-## Introduction :
+## Introduction
 To set up Ingress in K8S, you need to configure an Ingress controller.
 These do not come as default with the cluster and must be installed separately.
-An ingress controller is typically a reverse web proxy server implementation in the cluster.There are many available Ingress controllers, all of which have different features (NGINX , AGIC , Traefik, Istio Ingress ... ).
+An ingress controller is typically a reverse web proxy server implementation in the cluster.There are many available Ingress controllers, all of which have different features (Nginx , AGIC , Traefik, Istio Ingress ... ).
 You can have multiple ingress controllers in a cluster mapped to multiple load balancers should you wish!
 In this article we will learn  to deploy the NGINX ingress controller in an Azure Kubernetes Service (AKS) cluster.
 Two applications are then run in the AKS cluster,and we will use the application Gateway side to side to NGINX controller to expose this applications .

-## Assumptions and Prerequisites :
+## Assumptions and Prerequisites
 - Basic hands-on experience with Kubernetes.
 - A resource group, in this case Saif-aks-lab
 - A virtual network with two subnets asg and aks.
 The asg subnet will hold the Application Gateway, and the aks subnet will hold the AKS cluster.